perfood/couch-auth/README.md

 ##### `superlogin.config`

 A reference to the configuration object.
-Use this to lookup and change configuration settings at runtime. `key` is a dot path string to the item you want to look up.
-For example `'emails.confirmEmail.subject'`
+You can use this to lookup and change configuration settings at runtime.
+See `src/types/config.d.ts` for details.

-- `superlogin.config.getItem(key)`
-- `superlogin.config.setItem(key, value)`
-- `superlogin.config.removeItem(key)`

 ##### `superlogin.router`